 Many beneficiaries are dual-eligible.
 This means they qualify for both Medicare and Medicaid.
 In some states for those with certain income, Medicaid will pay the beneficiaries Part B premium for them (most beneficiaries have worked long enough and have no Part A premium), and also pay any drugs that are not covered by Part D.

 Ever get confused when you hear about Medicare & Medicaid?
-Don’t sweat it, here is a helpful visual for you to be an expert in roughly two minutes!
+Don’t sweat it, we hear this all the time locally in San Antonio, Texas, so below is a helpful visual for you to be an expert in roughly two minutes!

 For a more in depth information on Medicare, please visit our “Medicare 101” page.